 Other methods to eliminate cleared biomass using mechanical methods is through pile burning.
 Pile burning is a method of biomass disposal that uses fire to eliminate piles of dried plant material.
 Piles vary in size from 5 to 10 feet in diameter and 4 to 8 feet in height.
-Piles are constructed in concert with brush or weed removal and are placed in openings, away from power lines, and tree canopies to allow for safe ignition at a later date.
+Piles are created in concert with brush or weed removal and are placed in openings, away from power lines, and tree canopies to allow for safe ignition at a later date.
 The composition of piles varies with vegetation type.
 Piles could consist of chaparral species, broom, as well as hardwoods, conifer limbs, and tanoak resprouts.
-The total volume of material burned in a year will not exceed 500 tons.
-Pile burning occurs between November and May under the direction of Midpen staff on days when weather conditions meet the specifications of the Bay Area Air Quality Management District (BAAQMD) permit.
+The total volume of material burned in piles in a year will not exceed 500 tons.
+Pile burning occurs between November and May under the direction of Midpen employees on days when weather conditions meet the specifications and permitting of the Bay Area Air Quality Management District (BAAQMD) and the Monterey Bay Air Resources District (MBARD).
 Multiple piles may be burned on a single day.
-Prior to burning, piles are rebuilt to ensure that wildlife have not begun using the piles.
+Prior to burning, a biological monitor will inspect slash piles prior to ignition to determine whether the pile needs to be taken apart and put back together again, or if wildlife are unlikely to be present.
 Drip torches or other approved ignition devices are used to start pile ignitions.

-Chemical
+Chemical Application

-Limited chemical control (herbicide) is used in vegetation treatment for stump and spot spray treatment during creation and maintenance of the VMAs.
-Broadcast spraying is not allowed under the IPMP nor the VMP.
+Limited chemical control (herbicide) is used for stump and spot spray treatment during creation and maintenance of the VMAs.
+Broadcast spraying and burrow fumigation is not allowed under the IPMP nor the VMP.
 Chemical treatment methods used within VMAs include any method approved under the IPMP (including, but not limited to stump spray and/or spot spray).
 As shown in Figure 4-1, chemical use in 2018 was 2 percent of the total labor hours for vegetation management.
 The IPMP notes that typical annual use accounts for 10 percent of labor hours.
 This percentage may increase slightly given the greater acreages that can be treated under the VMP.
 Chemical control methods and requirements will follow the IPMP EIR and Addendum (Midpen, 2014; Midpen, 2019b) and Guidance Manual requirements; however, the acreage and amounts of herbicides needed specifically for vegetation system maintenance are covered under the VMP.
 Invasive species are prioritized for removal over native species on District lands.